 Refer to the New Program Funding Budget Instructions, Appendix #4 to develop the budget summary, salary detail, and narrative for the First Year and Second Year Operating Budgets.

-Year One Operating Budget - amount necessary for startup expenses and to provide services between July 8, 2024 and September 30, 2024 (13 weeks).
+First Year Operating Budget - amount necessary for startup expenses and services or to fully operate program year-round between July 1, 2024 and September 30, 2024 (3 months).